WWE News: Braun Strowman Talks ‘Extreme Rules’ Cage Spot, And Reveals His Plan To Cash-In On Brock Lesnar

 WWE superstar Braun Strowman is a hot commodity these days.
 Braun Strowman not only keeps himself busy by wrestling on Raw and throwing Kevin Owens off the top of a cage at Extreme Rules, but as the Inquisitr reported, he’s currently representing the WWE by touring India.
 Riju Dasgupta of Sportskeeda recently interviewed “The Monster in the Bank,” and he discussed WrestleMania 34, Extreme Rules, how he plans on cashing in the Money in the Bank contract on Brock Lesnar, and more.
 The interview was more kayfabe than shoot, but Braun Strowman never fails to entertain.

-Riju asked “The Monster among Men” on what his thoughts were when he found out that he’d be teaming with young Nicholas at WrestleMania 34.
+Riju asked “The Monster among Men” what his thoughts were when he found out that he’d be teaming with young Nicholas at WrestleMania 34.
 Braun Strowman said that it was a huge surprise for him, and he didn’t know who his partner was going to be until he got there that day.
 When asked if he thought if Nicholas would be a star one day, Strowman said that he already has his foot in the door, and by winning the WWE Tag Team Championship during his debut at WrestleMania, he’s off to a good start.

 The reporter asked Braun Strowman how he could cash-in on a champion who’s never around, and as Sportskeeda documented, “The Monster in the Bank” is willing to cash-in anywhere.